abinit/abinit/doc/tutorial/index.md

   * [The tutorial on quadrupoles](lw_quad) describes how to compute dynamical quadrupoles from DFPT.

 **Electron-phonon interaction has been the subject of major efforts in the last years.
-Three tutorials are already available to present the new implementations.**
+Four tutorials are already available to present the new implementations.**

   * [The introductive tutorial on the electron-phonon interaction](eph_intro) presents the electron-phonon driver integrated with the ABINIT executable, discuss important technical details related to the implementation and the associated input variables.